Family, friends of woman murdered at grave site speak out

 KILLEEN, Texas - A second suspect has been arrested for the death of a woman who was shot while visiting her son's grave in March.

 Yolanda N'Gaojia's son, Amir, died in January.
-She visited his grave on his birthday.
+She visited his grave in Kileen on his birthday.
 He would've been 22.

 Yolanda's other children, Sierra and Qur'an, were on FaceTime with her.